 Students may submit papers to no more than two sections and may accept only one section’s award.
 Students must inform both sections applied to when he or she wins and accepts an award, thereby removing the student from the award competition for the second section.

 The Statistical Computing Section of the American Statistical Association announces the competition for the John M. Chambers Statistical Software Award.
 In 1998 the Association for Computing Machinery (ACM) presented the ACM Software System Award to John Chambers for the design and development of S. Dr. Chambers generously donated his award to the Statistical Computing Section to endow an annual prize for statistical software written by, or in collaboration with, an undergraduate or graduate student.
-The prize carries with it a cash award, which has been increased from $1,000 to $2,000 starting from 2018.
-The section’s website has historical information about the awards.
+The prize carries with it a cash award of $2,000.

 To apply for the award, teams must provide the following materials:

 - A letter from a faculty mentor at the academic institution of one of the students.
 The letter should confirm that the student had substantial participation in the development of the software, certify her/his student status when the software began to be developed, confirm that he/she is still a student (or provide a date of degree completion), and briefly discuss the importance of the software to statistical practice.

 - A brief, one to two page description of the software, summarizing what it does, how it does it, and why it is an important contribution.
 If any student team member has continued developing the software after finishing her/his studies, the description should indicate what was developed when the individual was a student and what has been added since.